FormIt3D/autodesk-formit-360-windows-help-old/tool-library/rectangle-tool.md

-### Line Tool
+### Rectangle Tool

 ---
-> Draw a lines to divide faces and construct geometry.
+> Draws a rectangle that becomes a face when opteration is complete.
+The resulting face can be extruded into a volume.

 ---

 A rectangle can be draw on all the X, Y and Z axis.
-When you're snapped to an axis a colored line will extend beyond one edge of the rectangle you are drawing.
-You can see the length of one side of the rectangle as you draw; to manually a specfic length press **tab** and enter that length.
+When you're snapped to an axis a colored line will extend beyond one edge of the rectangle as you are drawing.
+You can see the length of one side of the rectangle as you draw; to manually a specify a length press **tab** and enter that length.

 - X = Red
 - y = Green